geropl/github-mcp-go/memory-bank/progress.md

 2. Only then move to the next test case
 3. Start with "happy path" test cases before error cases

-Current focus: Implement tests for repository operations and branch operations.
-Commit operations tests have been completed.
+Current focus: Implement tests for repository operations and search operations.
+Branch operations tests have been completed with proper Before/After hooks for test setup and cleanup.

 ## Next Milestone